russgooday/UDEMY_OOP-in-Javascript/Section 04 - Prototypes/extend-readme.md

 ## mixin

-Following on from extend, the following course example also runs into potentially a similar issue with accessors
+Following on from extend, the following course example also runs into potentially similar issues with accessors

 ```
 function mixin(target, ...sources){
   Object.assign(target, ...sources)
 }
 ```
-Utitlising some existing functions in the extend script it was pretty straight forward to write a mixin function that with work with accessors
+Utitlising some existing functions in the extend script it was pretty straight forward to write a mixin function that will work with accessors.
+I have bolted this onto the extend script for the timebeing.

-Usage is the same as the course example **mixin(targetObject, sourceObject1, sourceObject1 etc)**
+Usage is the same as the course example `mixin(targetObject, sourceObject1, sourceObject1 etc)`

 A simple test
 ```